LafuenteColoradoJose/a11y-audit-ai/README.md

 ## 📖 Overview

 **AI Accessibility Auditor** is a powerful, developer-focused tool that streamlines the process of creating accessible web applications.
-By leveraging the industry-standard **axe-core** engine alongside a **custom rule engine**, this application not only identifies WCAG compliance violations but effectively **fixes them for you** with a single click.
+By combining the industry-standard **axe-core** engine with **Google's Gemini AI**, this application not only identifies WCAG compliance violations but intelligently **generates context-aware fixes** for you.

 Whether you are auditing a legacy codebase or building new components, this tool ensures your markup meets **WCAG A, AA, and AAA** standards.

 ## ✨ Key Features

 -   **🔍 Deep Accessibility Analysis**: valid your code against real-world WCAG rules using `axe-core`.
+-   **🤖 Powered by Gemini AI**: Uses Google's LLM to understand your code's context and generate smart fixes (e.g., writing meaningful `alt` text or restructuring complex components).
--   **🪄 Smart Auto-Fix**: Automatically resolves common issues:
+-   **🪄 Smart Auto-Fix (Hybrid)**:
+    -   **AI Mode**: Attempts to fix any issue using Generative AI for the best possible result.
+    -   **Regex Fallback**: Instant, offline-capable fixes for common patterns if AI is unavailable.
     -   **Semantic Elements**: Converts `<a role="button">` to native `<button>` elements (Best Practice).
     -   **Focus Management**: Corrects positive `tabindex` values to `0` and removes `outline: none` to ensure keyboard accessibility.
     -   **Navigation**: Automatically injects "Skip to main content" links in `<header>` areas.